mblauth/jdump/README.md

 -A: produce all types of dumps for all JVMs running locally
 -H: produce heap dumps for all JVMs running locally
--J: produce JFRs for all JVMs running locally -d<duration in seconds>: the duration selected for the JFRs, in seconds, default: 5
+-J: produce JFRs for all JVMs running locally
+-M: produce mallinfo() stats on Linux with glibc -d<duration in seconds>: the duration selected for the JFRs, in seconds, default: 5
 -N: product Native Memory Tracks for all JVMs running locally
 -T: produce thread dumps for all JVMs running locally